Vanisher, Horizon Scraper: Tracks

-Transitioning seamlessly onto the fifth track, "At a Time Like This", building in a more progressive rap sound with multi-tracked vocals and woodwind instruments, filling in with horns and swirling arpeggios.
-The sixth track, "Monday", is a baroque pop ballad.
-The seventh track, "Dancing Without Moving", mixes baroque pop with hip-hop, with the lyrics being about going through regrets and rejections.
-The eighth track, "That's Why", samples "Samoa", a 70s erotic film track composed by Baldan Bembo.
-Layered with strings, the track continues its theme of existential crisis from the previous track.
+Transitioning seamlessly onto the fifth track, "At a Time Like This", building in a more progressive and cloud rap sound with multi-tracked vocals and woodwind instruments, filling in with horns and swirling arpeggios.
+The sixth track, "Monday", is an avant-pop and baroque pop ballad.
+The seventh track, "Dancing Without Moving", mixes baroque pop with hip-hop, with the lyrics being about going through regrets and rejections while his voice flows front and center.
+The eighth track, "That's Why", is a fusion of hip-hop and indie pop that samples "Samoa", a 70s erotic film track composed by Baldan Bembo.
+The track was recorded with two different microphones by singing in-between them, then later panning the vocals to each side as to mimic someone streaming on a deck.
+Layered with strings, the track progresses the album's introspection in a dark tone, continuing themes of existential crisis from the previous track.
 Following the ninth track, "I Dream About Sinking", an instrumental interlude, the tenth track, "Natural Causes", features Quadeca singing about escaping a psychic torment he can't get out of.

 The eleventh track, "Thundrrr", is an experimental hip-hop track that contains oversaturated vocals and distorted sound effects, marking a turning point on the album where Quadeca is uncertain about his journey.
-The twelfth track, "The Great Bakunawa", shows guest artist Danny Brown rapping from the viewpoint of a moon-eating dragon, a serpent in Philippine mythology.
-The thirteenth track, "Forgone", marks a contrast to its two previous tracks, being a sad piano ballad under orchestral production.
-The fourteenth and final track, "Casper", contains melodies from its first track, "No Questions Asked", and evolves into an "experimental post-rock art punk rager" with Maruja as a guest artist, where Quadeca finally accepts his immediate death.
+The twelfth track, "The Great Bakunawa", shows Detroit-based rapper Danny Brown rapping from the viewpoint of a Bakunawa dragon, a serpent in Philippine mythology, under harsh textures and a bossa nova drum sample time-stretched and compressed.
+During production, after Quadeca showed Brown "all of the Bakunawa lore", he wrote and recorded his verse in three takes by the next morning.
+The thirteenth track, "Forgone", marks a contrast to its two previous tracks, reminiscent of a sad piano ballad under orchestral production.

+The fourteenth and final track, "Casper", contains melodies from its first track, "No Questions Asked", and evolves into an "experimental post-rock art punk rager" with Harry Wilkinson from Maruja as a guest artist, as he speaks as the voice of God.
+Reassuring him that "heaven's open wide, it's hell on earth he knows", Quadeca finally accepts his immediate death.
+In the track's production, Quadeca made the outro, where it concludes with a sound of water swallowing and spitting him out, and initially wrote a spoken-word segment for the track, but wasn't "believable enough" to him.
+He sent the song directly to Maruja, asking if they want to record the segment.